Nmoiroux/ExpBites/README.md

-## ExpBites: Simulate and Analyze Human Exposure to Mosquito Biting
+## ExpBites: Analyze Human Exposure to Mosquito Bites
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15237615.svg)](https://doi.org/10.5281/zenodo.15237615)

 ### Overview
-**ExpBites** is an R package to simulate human and mosquito behavior over time and compute mosquito biting exposure.
+**ExpBites** is an R package to compute mosquito biting exposure based on hourly human and mosquito behavior.
 It is designed for entomological modeling and malaria vector control analysis, particularly in the context of insecticide-treated net (ITN) usage.

 ### Features
-- Simulate individual human behavior (outdoors, indoors awake, asleep, under bednet) over 24-hour cycles.
+- Simulate individual human behavior (outdoors, indoors awake, asleep, under bednet) over 24-hour cycles (for test purpose).
-- Simulate mosquito biting activity indoors and outdoors.
+- Simulate mosquito biting activity indoors and outdoors (for test purpose).
 - Estimate exposure to mosquito bites for bednet users and non-users.
 - Calculate proportions of exposure prevented by nets.
 - Calculate proportions of exposure indoors or during specified time intervals.